Zanzibar Travel Guide: 10 Essential Experiences You Can't Miss

 2. Kendwa Beach

-Kendwa is ideal if you're looking for a slightly more relaxed version of Nungwi.
-It’s less commercial, but still has enough bars and restaurants to keep things interesting.
-The beach here is perfect for long walks and sunsets.
+It's less commercial than Nungwi but still has enough bars and restaurants to keep things interesting, and the beach is perfect for long walks and watching the sunset.

 Eat & drink at: